codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-4-object-everything.md

 next time in the realm of `intellect`.

 In case you wonder the realm beyond.
-Here is an invitation to the superior dimension of the mind, the dimension of `knowing`, where things are one and words and thoughts reach their limitation...
+Here is an invitation to the superior dimension of the mind, the dimension of `knowing`, where things are one, where words and thoughts reach their limitation...

 `Invitation:`